 Orr’s Hill Army Museum

-The interesting part of this museum is the display of items captured from terrorists and that includes suicide bombers.
+The exciting part of this museum is the display of items seized from terrorists including suicide bombers.

 You need 30-60 mins depending on your interest to see this museum.
 Located right next to the ocean, it is a pleasure to walk through this well-maintained museum.
 An army person will guide you, though the language may be a challenge.

-You can practice shooting at a combat setup and get an experience of being an army person for a fee.
-I think it is a great idea to acquaint citizens about the life of army men in the country.
+You can practice shooting at a combat setup and get the experience of being an army person for a fee.
+I think it is a great idea to acquaint citizens with the life of army men in the country.